mnishz/devotion.vim/README.md

 When you type any commmand, the total time is added up and echoed.
 ## Monitoring file
 - Running time of Vim.
-- View (normal mode) time of "vim" filetype.
+- View (normal mode) time of "vim" filetype including vimrc.
-- Edit (insert mode) time of "vim" filetype.
+- Edit (insert mode) time of "vim" filetype including vimrc.
 - View (normal mode) time of "help" filetype.
 - Edit (insert mode) time of "help" filetype.
 ## Features